WHY BUYING FROM BENSON RANCH IS SPECIAL

-Within the study of genetics there is a phenotype and a genotype.
+Within the study of genetics, there is a phenotype and a genotype.
 The phenotype is the quality of the actual animal standing before you.
 For our purposes here we will call our phenotype jennet “Spark”.
 The genotype is all the bloodlines that it took to create the phenotype (Spark).

 I will not compromise with a jack.
 He is the cornerstone of the breeding program and affects every foal he produces.
-If you breed a lesser quality jack to five good breeding quality jennets you may get one really good foal and four like the quality of the jack.
+If you breed a lesser quality jack to five good breeding quality jennets, you may get one good foal and four like the quality of the jack.
 You risk your whole year’s foal crop on this one jack.
-If you bought him when he was young ($2000), raised him ($1000 for instance) and then waited another year for his foals and add that cost, and then he produced as I have described, he has had a huge impact and can cost you a lot of time and money.
+If you bought him when he was young ($2000), raised him ($1000 for instance) and then waited another year for his foals and add that cost, and then he produced as I have described, he has had a significant impact and can cost you a lot of time and money.

 I never purchase a donkey based on price.
-If it is the right animal based on these principles and right for the jacks I currently own she is worth a lot to me and I am happy to pay for that.
+If it is the right animal based on these principles and right for the jacks, I currently own she is worth a lot to me, and I am happy to pay for that.
 If she isn’t she is no bargain at any price.
 My time is valuable and so is the reputation of my good jacks and ranch name.

-Some conformation faults matter more than others – some of this has to do with how hard they are to change with future offspring but it has to do with personal preferences too.
-The donkeys in my herd are ones who have what I like and not much of what I don’t but they still aren’t perfect.
+Some conformation faults matter more than others – some of this has to do with how hard they are to change with future offspring, but it has to do with personal preferences too.
+The donkeys in my herd are ones who have what I like and not much of what I don’t, but they still aren’t perfect.
 That donkey does not exist.
 It is important to know the strengths and weaknesses of your breeding donkeys.
 The goal is not to duplicate faults in both sire and dam.